sschulte24110/bootstrap-gallery-workshop/README.md

 "extra-small" size and larger.
 To override behavior for larger screensizes (small, medium, large, extra-large), you have to explicitly specify it.

-At a high level, there's two major "domains" that you can use bootstrap for, and its up to you on how far you want to take it.
+At a high level, there's a few major "domains" that you can use bootstrap for, and its up to you on how far you want to take it.
 The first is the responsive grid, and the second are component utilities like vertical and horizonal alignment, navbar, form controls (buttons, inputs, drop-downs, etc), alerts, modals, icons,